Itaewon murder case: Final sentencing

-18 years after the crime, in September 2015, Patterson was extradited to Seoul to stand trial for the murder.
-Patterson continued to claim his innocence throughout the trial, maintaining that Lee was the killer.
-In January 2016, Patterson was found guilty and sentenced to 20 years in prison, with the judge explaining that "the court decided on a life sentence, but in view of the defendant's age, of being under 18 at the time, the sentence will be 20 years in prison."
+In September 2015, 18 years after the murder, Patterson was extradited to Seoul to stand trial once more.
+He was held at the Seoul Detention Center.

+He continued to claim his innocence throughout the trial and maintained that Lee was the killer.
+In January 2016, Patterson was found guilty and sentenced to 20 years in prison, with the judge explaining that "the court decided on a life sentence, but in view of the defendant's age, of being under 18 at the time, the sentence will be 20 years in prison".
+Patterson appealed, but the court upheld the sentence.